EuBIC/ReproducibleMSGuidelines/guidelines.md

 Description:
 Fields: all

+Name: Any transformation of data (e.g., log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed
+Category: Bronze
+Description:
+Fields: Proteomics, ProteoGenomics

 Name: If the software supports the export of the statistical analysis steps (for example R scripts) these are made available for review
 Category: Silver
 Description: We recommend the use of [Jupyter notebooks](https://jupyter.org) to record and share a complete analysis workflow.
 Fields: all

-Name: Any transformation of data (e.g., log transformation) manually or as part of a software function/test is specified including the order that these transformations were performed
-Category: Silver
-Description:
-Fields: Proteomics, ProteoGenomics

 Name: If a model with multiple parameters is created, the formula for the said model is declared
 Category: Silver